 These inactive ingredients, along with the glyphosate, end up in our food and our animal feed as well – which means it ends up in us too.
 For humans, the big question is not just whether we can protect our bees, but also whether pesticides like glyphosate are also harming our health in the same way.

 The International Agency for Research on Cancer (IARC, a branch of the World Health Organisation) recently found evidence that led the Agency to designate glyphosate as a ‘probable human carcinogen’.

-General Measures to Prevent Pesticides Bee Kills Or CCD
+General Measures to Prevent Bee Deaths Or CCD

 Apply pesticides only after dark

 Avoid pesticide application directly to blooming flowers as much as possible: This can help limit the exposure of bees to toxic materials as bees are attracted to all types of blooming flowers.
 If blooming flowers must be sprayed with pesticides for any reason, they should be sprayed in the evening or night hours as bees are not in the field at that time.
 Usual foraging hours of bees are when the temperature is above 12-15°C during the daytime, and by the evening, the bees return to the hives.